scionproto/scion/doc/ControlPlanePKI.md

 ### TRC Section: Validity

 The following fields must be used to determine whether a TRC is *valid* (not to be confused with *active*).
-Timestamps are 64-bit decimal integers, in seconds since the Unix epoch.
+Timestamps are 64-bit unsigned integers, in seconds since the Unix epoch.

 - __NotBefore__: Time before which this TRC cannot be considered *valid*.
 - __NotAfter__: Time after which this TRC will no longer be considered *valid*.